 - tools for building predictive functions based on historical data

-- full SNMP integration with templates for common network equipment
+- full SNMP integration with templates for conventional network equipment

 A version of Zabbix for the cloud is in beta.

 LogicMonitor is another SaaS offering.
-It is a complete solution for system and network monitoring with a wide variety of off-the-shelf integrations for both cloud services, network infrastructure, and automation.
+It’s a complete solution for system and network monitoring with a wide variety of off-the-shelf integrations.

-LogicMonitor has an extensive list of integrations, such as Slack, Pager Duty, and Stride (formerly known as HipChat) for messaging, and a variety of others for ticketing and automation.
-It can alert your team using email, SMS, and the integrated message systems.
+LogicMonitor has an extensive list of integrations, such as Slack and Pager Duty for messaging.
+The system can alert your team using email, SMS, and its integrated messaging system.

 Logic Monitor includes these features:

 - interface metrics, such as throughput, error rates, and utilization statistics

 - automatic discovery of network devices and interfaces